DiDavilaG/academic-kickstart/content/home/publications.md

 Polarization and Party-System Populism: the Case of Ecuador.
 Paper manuscript with Angélica Abad, Raúl Aldaz, and Sebastián Vallejo.

-The missing women of the electoral process.
-Paper manuscript with Sebastián Vallejo

 **Non-peer reviewed publications**